HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

   )
 }}

 72% of mobile pages have unsized images.
-This stat alone shouldn't raise any alarms, because unsized images don't always result in user-perceived layout shifts, for example if they load outside of the viewport.
+This stat alone doesn't give the full picture, because unsized images don't always result in user-perceived layout shifts, for example if they load outside of the viewport.
 Still, it's a sign that site owners may not be closely adhering to CLS best practices.

 {{ figure_markup(
   image="unsized-images.png",